 Consider Uptime Claims.
 Business-related websites are likely to be affected by uptime.
-A web host that offers a 99.9% uptime guarantee is better than the one offering 99%.
-Do a little math and you’ll find out that 0.9% difference is equivalent to three days out of 365 days.
+A web host that offers a 99.9% uptime guarantee is better than one offering 99%.
+Do a little math, and you’ll find out that 0.9% difference is equivalent to three days out of 365 days.

 Another common problem that many sites have is “time to first byte” or TTFB.
 This is the time between sending a request to the site (opening a page) and receiving the first information (bytes).
 The best way to improve this number is by setting a CDN.